 Last and, possibly, least...

-That Aussie bloke off Top Banana.
+Speaking of which, that Aussie bloke off Top Banana was a Baggie.
 So Mike Fennell reckoned, anyway.
 Eddie Jones actually remembers him once presenting a Player of the Month award at the Hawthorns.
 Maybe it's him we had to thank for once featuring three Aussies in our back four.
 Er... thanks.

 Anyone we've forgotten?
 Anyone who you know that ought to be on here?
 Are you a celebrity Baggie that's miffed at being left off?
 Drop me us a line through the Contact Us page and we'll put it right.
 But beware - we don't put just anybody on this page.